sha-spark/VISABigData101-Jan23/README.md

-## Visa Bid Data SQL Repository
+## Visa Big Data SQL Repository

-This is the class repository for the labs for the SQL Hive 101 class starting June 6.
+This is the class repository for the labs for the SQL Hive 101 class This repository will be available until the end of Jan 2023 Please fork or clone before then

-Additional labs and materials may be added as the class progresses.
-Updates will be posted in this file.

-### June 16

-Labs 9 and 10 added